It’s not an adaptation worthy of Ubisoft’s best-selling game franchise. But Assassin’s Creed the movie is far from being

 Callum Lynch is sentenced to death for suspected murder but is rescued from execution by the mysterious Abstergo Foundation.
 Within Abstergo’s facility in Madrid, Callum learns the foundation is actually a front for the Templars, and that the Templars are looking for the Apple, an artefact with the genetic code for free will.
-He is then forced to enter the Animus, a device that allows him to relive the memories of his assassin ancestor Aguilar.
-Through these memories, Callum learns the truth about his ancestry.
+He is subsequently forced to enter the Animus, a device that allows him to relive the memories of his assassin ancestor Aguilar.
+Through these memories, Callum learns the truth about his lineage.
 He also absorbs Aguilar’s deadly abilities, before determining the location of the Apple.